Distribution Aligned Semantics Adaption for Lifelong Person Re-Identification: Introduction

-On the other hand, blindly tuning the pre-trained Re-ID model~\cite{fu2021unsupervised,fu2022large} in the lifelong learning process would face the problem of catastrophic forgetting.
-In other words, when adapting the pre-trained model to each application domain, the parameters of BN and Conv blocks should be carefully adjusted.
+Therefore, to achieve a balance between knowledge preservation and updating with minimal source consumption, and without using exemplars, we introduce the Distribution Aligned Semantics Adaption (DASA) framework, which presents a novel LReID paradigm based on pre-trained models.
+In this paradigm, we do not rely on knowledge distillation that uses saved old data and models for knowledge retention.
+Instead, we exert the advantages of the pre-trained model in the lifelong learning process.
+Specifically, we carefully handle and leverage the two crucial techniques in CNN, \textit{i.e.}, Batch Normalization (BN) and Convolutional (Conv) blocks.
 Firstly, BN effectively regularizes the model and captures data distributions, contributing to improved learning~\cite{zhuang2020rethinking,seo2020learning}.
-However, it requires careful handling of domain distribution differences between pre-training and application.
+In our proposed paradigm, we tune BN effectively to deal with domain distribution differences between pre-training and application.
 Secondly, Conv layers specialize in encoding data patterns and semantics at different depths of the network.
 It is expected that the Conv layers trained on a substantial amount of pedestrian data can acquire robust and generalizable human semantic knowledge~\cite{fu2021unsupervised,fu2022large}, thereby serving as a valuable source of shared knowledge across domains.
-The corresponding problem brought about is how to adapt the acquired general knowledge to each application domain effectively.

-To address these challenges, we introduce the Distribution Aligned Semantics Adaption (DASA) framework, which presents a novel LReID paradigm based on pre-trained models.
-In this paradigm, we do not rely on knowledge distillation that uses saved old data and models for knowledge retention.
-Instead, we propose freezing the pre-trained Conv layers to preserve shared person semantic knowledge and tuning BN to mitigate domain interference.
-Additionally, we introduce the lightweight Semantics Adaption (SA) module to effectively aggregate, refine and generate improved pedestrian representations. \textbf{Our contributions can be summarized as follows:}
+Therefore, we propose freezing the pre-trained Conv layers to preserve shared person semantic knowledge.
+However, general semantics are not capable of distinguishing pedestrians in complex application scenarios.
+To adapt the acquired general knowledge to each application domain effectively, we introduce the lightweight Semantics Adaption (SA) module, which can efficiently aggregate, refine, and generate improved pedestrian representations.
+Adapting the general human semantics to more representative identity semantics represents a process from coarse to fine, showing great ability to evolve the model for lifelong application. \textbf{Our contributions can be summarized as follows:}

-\textbf{(1)} We advocate taking advantage of the robust and general human semantic knowledge acquired through large-scale pre-training to effectively adapt models in application domains, presenting a new paradigm for LReID.
+\textbf{(1)} We advocate taking advantage of the robust and general human semantic knowledge acquired through large-scale pre-training to effectively adapt models in application domains, presenting a new paradigm free of exemplars for LReID.